gohypergiant/NavbarComponent/README.md

 ```

 #### Button images
-All images are assumed to live in the images directory and be numbered starting with zero.
+All images are assumed to live in the `images` directory and to be numbered starting with zero.
 You may supply a prefix and suffix.
 If your button images are located in a `buttons` directory within `images` and named:

 ```coffeescript
 item0.png